TheresaLui/SelfHelpContent_v2/articles/azure.cosmosdb-synapsesql-serverless-tsg/tsg-summary-synapsesqlgserverless.md

             articleId="59ab4666-1907-4b45-95f7-affbb7a3ac3c"
             ownershipId="AzureData_AzureCosmosDB" />

-# [Big Data] CosmosDB - SynapseSQL/Serverless
+# [Big Data] CosmosDB - Synapse SQL/Serverless

-his troubleshooter will guide you to find the root cause and resolution for Cosmos DB Synapse SQL Serverless
+This troubleshooter will guide you to find the root cause and resolution for Cosmos DB Synapse SQL Serverless